-The Holocaust did not end with the physical extermination of Jews, as tens of thousands of pieces of clothing, thousands of pieces of real estate, and tons of valuables turned out to be a “trophy” not only for Germans.
+The Holocaust was not limited to the physical extermination of Jews, as tens of thousands of pieces of clothing, thousands of pieces of real estate, and tons of valuables turned out to be a “trophy” not only for Germans.
 As is already known, local police officers helped to sort clothing during the executions at Babyn Yar, but their duties did not end there.
-Testimonies exist on officers systematically removing property from the apartments of executed captives.
+Testimonies exist about officers systematically removing property from the apartments of those who had been shot dead.
 The first months of chaos under the occupation effectively allowed officers to personally appropriate some of the property of an arrested Jew or to occupy almost any empty apartment.
 Ivan Dobrovolskyi, commander of the Kurenivskyi District Police, temporarily resided in one such Jewish apartment.
-After being dismissed from the police, he was forced to move, which he eventually did after taking some furniture from the apartment with him (piano, sofa, wardrobe, cupboard, etc.).
-After the Germans nationalized the property of murdered Jews and took control of the Ukrainian auxiliary police, instances of exceeding one’s police duties started to be harshly punished, including the execution of one officer.
+After being dismissed from the police, he was forced to move, which he eventually did after taking some furniture from the apartment with him (a piano, sofa, wardrobe, cupboard, and more).
+Cases of exceeding the scope of one’s police duties began to be harshly punished after the Germans nationalized the property of murdered Jews and took control of the Ukrainian auxiliary police, leading to one officer being executed.

-Regular personnel and motivation
+Personnel and motivation

-Researching the personnel of the auxiliary police could shed light on several questions related to its complicity in the Holocaust.
+Researching the personnel of the auxiliary police can shed light on several questions related to their complicity in the Holocaust.
 At the same time, biographical details about the Kyiv auxiliary police only appear as scattered mentions and are usually from the first months of the occupation.
 This is why I propose to briefly dwell on the collective portrait of each agency.

-Despite repression by the Germans, as of September 1942, around 70% of all management positions in the UPP were held by OUN-M members, Petliurivtsi, and other pro-Ukrainian locals.
+Despite repression by the Germans, as of September 1942, around 70% of all management positions in the UOP were held by OUN-M members, Petliurivtsi, and other pro-Ukrainian locals.
 All the commanders in its headquarters—Anatoliy Konkel, Hrihoriy Zakhvalynskyi, Volodymyr Butkevych, Anatoliy Kabayda—were OUN members.
 Moreover, they continued collaborating with the Germans after the latter retreated from Kyiv.
-For example, commander Konkel and head of the second section Arseniy Mel’nychuk ended up in the 14th SS “Galicia” Grenadier Division, which reorganized as the 1st Ukrainian Division of the Ukrainian National Army (UD UNA) in April 1945.
+For example, commander Konkel and head of the second department Arseniy Mel’nychuk ended up in the 14th SS “Galicia” Grenadier Division, which reorganized as the 1st Ukrainian Division of the Ukrainian National Army (UD UNA) in April 1945.
 Volodymyr Hladych, head of the Kyiv police school, and Arkadiy Arseniv, commander of the Svyatoshinskyi District Police, continued serving within the “Free Ukraine” anti-tank brigade, which joined the 2nd UD UNA.
-The fighters in the latter were largely Ukrainian police officers who evacuated to the East and joined the air raid protection (Luftschutzpolizei) and fire protection (Feuerschutzpolizei) services.
-One of these units in the city of Metz (France) was headed by Stepan Zyn’, an adjutant of the UPP headquarters.
+The fighters in the latter were largely Ukrainian police officers who evacuated to the West and joined the air raid protection (Luftschutzpolizei) and fire protection (Feuerschutzpolizei) services.
+One of these units in the city of Metz (France) was headed by Stepan Zyn’, an adjutant of the UOP headquarters.
 Headquarters commander Kabayda initially worked in the fire protection squad in the city of Beeskow (Germany) but transferred to the so-called “parachute brigade” (which also joined the UNA), led by Taras Bulba-Borovets, in the spring of 1945.